Accelergy-Project/accelergy-adc-plug-in/README.md

-This command will generate a model using the packaged ADC list from Boris Murmann's survey [#Murmann]_ last refreshed 11/16/2021.
+This command will generate a model using the packaged ADC list from Boris Murmann's survey [1] last refreshed 11/16/2021.
 The ``run.py`` script comes with many other options to refresh the survey from the internet, adjust modeling parameters, and even use your own ADC list in Excel or .csv formats.
 Use ``python run.py -h`` to view available options.

-.. [#Murmann]_ B. Murmann, "ADC Performance Survey 1997-2021," [Online].
+[1] B. Murmann, "ADC Performance Survey 1997-2021," [Online].
 Available: http://web.stanford.edu/~murmann/adcsurvey.html

 ## License
 This work is licensed under the MIT license.
 See license.txt for details.